 The cities, beaches, waterfalls, and Amazon wilds are larger than life.
 Powdery white sand beaches beckon sunbathers.
 Rio de Janeiro vibrates with the seductive samba and dizzying shopping, while Iguazu Falls and lush rainforests cool the senses.
 Let a discount Brazil tour package from Friendly Planet help you experience it all!

 Tours & Packages

 - Destinations: Brazil

 - including closed packages

 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.

 - Olympic Venues

 Experience the energy and excitement of the 2016 Olympic Games all over again with a trip to world-renowned Olympic venues.
-Head to one of the country’s 7 soccer stadiums and feel the aura of passionate crowds cheering for their home countries.
+Head to one of the country’s seven soccer stadiums and feel the aura of passionate crowds cheering for their home countries.
 Feel the sand between your toes as you walk on a beach volleyball court, listening to waves gently crash ashore in the distance.
-Tour Rio Olympic Arena, where gymnastic history was made and records were broken.
-Constructed in 2007, it was also used for the Pan American Games.
+Tour Rio Olympic Arena, where gymnastic history was made, and records were broken.
+Constructed in 2007, it was also used for the Pan-American Games.